partyorange/pub/README.md

-# governance
+# Public documents for Party Orange
-Policy and supporting documents operationalizing and binding governance of ✴️🍊 Party Orange
+We're in early days folks, so please don't be a stranger...